The Prophetic Book of Mormon

 The process of polarization works like the elimination in a tennis tournament that begins with a large number of contestants for the prize, and by pairing them off two by two ends up with a final pair and winds up with a single Numero Uno.
 Thus Amalickiah, the most competent of a long line of ambitious and unscrupulous men in the Book of Mormon, removes all competitors one by one, uniting ever growing numbers of his opponents’ followers into a political party and then into a mighty conglomerate army.
 All this he does in preparation for a showdown with his archenemy, Moroni, whose blood he swore to drink.
 Moroni was the intolerable obstacle between Amalickiah and his goal, which was to be Number One.
 It is the age-old story of the three rivals for the kingdom, the treasure, and the inheritance, in which two combine in secret to surprise and kill the third, after which they must fight it out between themselves, each of them having prepared a trap ahead of time that destroys the other.

-How it works in history may be viewed in a terrible account of conditions in the Christian churches of the fourth century given by St. Basil.
-In the confused political situation at the beginning of the century, he says, everyone wanted to give orders and no one wanted to take them; men were willing to cooperate on anything only as the most effective means of crippling the common enemy, after which they would turn against each other.
+How it works in history may be viewed in a terrible account of conditions in the Christian churches of the fourth century as given by St. Basil.
+In the confused political situation at the beginning of the century, he says, everyone wanted to give orders and nobody would take them; men were willing to cooperate on anything only as the most effective means of crippling the common enemy, after which they would turn against each other.
 The final survivor and undisputed Number One was Constantine the Great.
-But, to quote our own study of the subject: “No sooner had Constantine removed his last civil and military opponents then the issue between his Christian and pagan subjects became acute.”
-No sooner had he put the pagans in their place, than “the churchmen started accusing each other of heresy with a wild abandon that surpassed—as the emperor himself observed—any performance of the heathen.
+But, to quote our own study on the subject: “No sooner had Constantine removed his last civil and military opponents than the issue between his Christian and pagan subjects became acute.”
+No sooner had he put the pagans in their place, than “the churchmen started accusing each other of heresy with a wild abandon that surpassed—as the Emperor himself observed—any performance of the heathen.
 No sooner had his successors removed the last heretic and received the undying thanks of the church, than the true believers were at each others’ throats.”3 The problem was never solved, for in this life we can expect opposition in all things.

 The Jaredite Experience